-Three out of eight Xt-mir targeting mouse Spag1-2 mRNA 3'UTR are also expressed in the ovary (Song et al., 2009).
-These Xt-mir are likely contained in exosomes released from testes and ovaries.
-The increase in AIDs in Turner's syndrome (Jørgensen et al., 2010), POI (Grossmann et al., 2019), and Klinefelter's syndrome (Seminog et al., 2020) mentioned above may be due to decreased release of Xt-mir-containing exosomes and inability to suppress Eri15/SPAG1 axis by common gonadal development disorders.
+Three out of eight Xt-mir targeting mouse Spag1-2 mRNA 3'UTR are also expressed in the ovary .188 These Xt-mir are likely contained in exosomes released from testes and ovaries.
+The increase in AIDs in Turner's syndrome,36 POI,42 and Klinefelter's syndrome34 mentioned above may be due to decreased release of Xt-mir-containing exosomes and inability to suppress Eri15/SPAG1 axis by common gonadal development disorders.